ericlackey/netsuite-field-finder/README.md

 ## Release Notes

+### 0.14
+- Fix issue where fields had incorrect field type of Native rather than Custom if there was not an underscore in scriptID.

 ### 0.13
 - Fix user feedback issue where field finder settings were not cleared when choosing a new field requiring the user to reset the form to start new search.